Septic & Well Records Request - Click here

 (775) 328-2689

-David Kelly, REHS - Parcel Maps, Septic Systems, Domestic Wells, and Public Water Systems
+David Kelly, REHS - Parcel Maps, Septic Systems, Domestic Wells, Public Water Systems, and Liquid Waste Haulers

 Environmental Health Specialist Supervisor